rexlx/performance/README.md

 **2. rnet.py**

-gathers network stats over a specified poll time untill the process is stopped creates the following files:
+gathers network stats and writes them to a file ./net.plot with the following structure:

-error_out.plot, error_in.plot, total_sent.plot, total_recv.plot
+**recv,sent,err_in,err_out
+1544368488.51,308,0,0,0**

 **3. rdisk.py**